 NQF members had the opportunity to express their support ("support" or "do not support") for each measure submitted for endorsement consideration to inform the Standing Committee's recommendations during the commenting period.
-This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to the Standing Committee's deliberations.
 One NQF member expressed "do not support" for NQF #3659, NQF #3689, NQF #3694, NQF #3695, and NQF #3696.